 The proposed amendments are consistent with the Future Land Use Plan.
-The addition of multifamily residential use on the waterfront in I-1 will encourage a successful mix of uses that will be regulated by administrative procedures and special land use criteria to ensure compatibility with the uses in the surrounding area.
+The addition of multi-family residential use on the waterfront in I-1 will encourage a successful mix of uses that will be regulated by administrative procedures and special land use criteria to ensure compatibility with the uses in the surrounding area.
 Multi-family residential use will be allowed only as a conditional use when land is located directly on the waterfront, and restaurant use as an accessory use when associated with multi-family residential uses.
-Light Industrial would continue to be the predominant use at the waterfront but residential and accessory recreational uses will be layered in to increase vitality, livability and spur economic development in this highly visible area of the City.
-Compatibility is established through the review process required for the approval of a conditional use, which ensures that the necessary safeguards are provided for the protection of surrounding land uses and neighborhood values.
+Light Industrial would continue to be the predominant use at the waterfront but residential and accessory recreational uses will be layered in to increase vitality, livability and spur economic development.
+Compatibility is established through conditional use approval, which ensures that the necessary safeguards are provided for the protection of surrounding land uses and neighborhood values.